 Does changing your buying habits change your lifestyle?
 Sure, to a certain extent.
 When I can find brands that use more eco-friendly packaging (glass, cardboard, celophane or waxed heavy card stock), I switch.
-If I can’t find one—for example, it seems all cottage cheese and sour cream is now packaged in plastic—I experiment with making a reasonable facsimile of my own.
+If I can’t find one—for example, it seems all cottage cheese and sour cream is now packaged in plastic—I often experiment with a reasonable homemade facsimile.

 My homemade cashew-nut vegan cream cheese, I admit, doesn’t taste like cream cheese.
-But it’s great mixed with fresh mango as a dessert I would never have discovered had I not decided to stop buying vegan cream cheese in plastic containers.
-(And since I’m not 100% vegan, I bought dairy cream cheese today, packaged in foil and paper.)
+But it’s great mixed with fresh mango, a dessert I would never have discovered had I not decided to stop buying vegan cream cheese in plastic containers.
+(And since I’m not 100% vegan I bought dairy cream cheese today, packaged in foil and paper.)

 Am I saying I never buy anything packaged in plastic anymore?
 No, I’m not there yet, but I’m moving in that direction.
-I slipped today and bought blueberries in plastic, didn’t realize it until I put my groceries away.
+I slipped today and bought blueberries in plastic, didn’t think about it until I put my groceries away.
 It happens.

 But as more of us look for alternatives to plastic-packaged goods and let manufacturers know we’re serious about getting single-use plastics out of our lives, they will have no choice but to respond.